-While I don’t have the pleasure of attending the Orange Conference in Atlanta this year, I did get to go 2 years ago (see what I learned here) and I went to Orange Tour last fall. (top Orange Tour Quotes here).
+While I don’t have the pleasure of attending the Orange Conference in Atlanta this year, I did get to go a few years ago (see what I learned here) and I went to Orange Tour last fall. (top Orange Tour Quotes here).
 If you can’t go this year either, check out the live stream– that is what I am doing!

 Whether it is your first time, or you are returning, the sheer size of the conference may be intimidating, but it doesn’t have to be.
 Here are 3 tips that I would give you based on my past experiences.